-XSM552
+XSM552 XSM552

+DURATION: semester course

 CREDITS: 2

 OPEN TO: juniors and seniors

-PREREQUISITE: placement based on
+PREREQUISITE: placement based on assessment and instructor recommendation

-eREQUISITE: placement based on assessment and instructor recommendation Career Skills II is a semester long course designed to develop the competencies necessary for the student with special needs to survive and prosper in the work environment.
+Career Skills II is a semester long course designed to develop the competencies necessary for the student with special needs to survive and prosper in the work environment.
 In Career Skills II, students identify and develop individual short term and long term career planning goals.
 Units of study will include planning for higher education, job research, networking, job applications, interviewing, communicating on the job, work ethic, job advancement and managing your finances.
 The course will end with a student planned service learning project.